keen-s/Digital-Forensics-and-Incident-Response-Sherlock-HTB-/CrownJewell.md

 ![image](https://github.com/user-attachments/assets/548d985f-c78a-44ef-9ea6-64f57acec374)

 This CTF helps me practice event logs analysis and MFT analysis using MFT explorer.
 This tools are vital in the day to day life of a blue team.
+Understanding how to co-relate different logs to know exactly what the attacker was doing in our systems at different times.
+This helps us know the exact activities carried out in our compromised systems.
+This way we are able to implemnt ways to curb and prevent future attacks on our systems.